 Loaner Laptop Program

 CCAC is offering a Student Loaner Laptop Program, which gives students the opportunity to borrow a laptop.
 Devices may be borrowed on a semester basis and students can keep their device(s) as long as they are enrolled at CCAC.
-Students can reach out to the Dean of Students Office through the Online Dean Form for more information about the Loaner Laptop Program.
+Students can reach out to the Dean of Students Office for more information about the Loaner Laptop Program.

 Wireless Access and Printing/Scanning